dhruvmanila/taxi_availability_eda/README.md

 <img alt="static time series map of available taxis" src="./assets/time_series_map.png">

 The above is a static image of the animation showcasing the available taxis at every hour on a given day.
+To look at the animation, please refer to the [Google Colab notebook](https://colab.research.google.com/drive/1nw-RLUhurcgXEY73Vq4sXpHnyb6qj1uJ?usp=sharing).

 ## Number of available taxis by the region